rhyolight/sprinter.js/README.md

 1. Create a file with a list of repositories you want to use sprinter against.
 It should look something like mine:

     #### `nupic-repos.txt`

         numenta/nupic
         numenta/nupic.cerebro
         numenta/nupic.documents
+        # You can add comments
         numenta/nupic.core
         numenta/nupic.fluent
         numenta/nupic.fluent.server
         numenta/nupic-linux64
         numenta/nupic-darwin64

+        # Whitespace between lines is okay

         numenta/pycept
         numenta/nupic.tools
         numenta/nupic.wallboard
         numenta/numenta.org

+    You can also provide the list of repositories directly with the `--repos` option:

+        $> sprinter listIssues --milestone="Sprint 19" --repos=org1/repo1,org1/repo2

+    If you don't want to always specify the `--repos` option, set the same value into the `$SPRINTER_REPOS` environment variable.
+If `--repos` is not given with a CLI command, the `$SPRINTER_REPOS` value will be used instead.

 1. Run sprinter commands with the `--repos=` option, pointing to the file.